 The fellows (Divinity, Law, Owen, Peabody, Medicine, and Nursing) working through the CTP gain experience in drawing on their respective expertise in the service of a community agency such as the Clinic at Mercury Courts that is now able to provide a wider range of services in its community.

-Kurt Manwaring: What is the relationship between theology and faith?
-Have you ever encountered a theological issue that tried your faith?
+What is the relationship between theology and faith?

 For instance, in my own Baptist faith, the concept of “soul freedom” that states that each one of us is responsible before God; and with that responsibility, each of us is free is intrinsic to being a Baptist — regardless of the many ways that those with in the Baptist express themselves.